also,

 (1) CachyOS Handheld Edition (arch, optimised 4 gamers, blah blah blah),

-(2) Bazzite (fedora, can update firmware like steamOS (?), also for gamers),
+(2) Bazzite (fedora, can update firmware like steamOS (?), for epic gaymers! – also see Nobara, from the creator of Proton GE),

-(3) EndeavourOS (at least it’s not Manjaro, copium… has steam deck drivers),
+(3) EndeavourOS (at least it’s not Manjaro, copium… has steam deck drivers, obvs, its arch),

 (2) this github SteamOS issue,